-The filters that we added to the Related Keywords tool help you narrow down your results to the ranges that fit your needs.
+The filters in our keyword tools (Related Keywords and more to come in Fall 2020) help you narrow down your results to fit your needs.
 Here's a look at the filtering options you have and why you might use them.

-In our Related Keywords overview, we showed how you get different results for the keyword “eye fatigue” when you choose the “Also Ranks for” option.
+In our Related Keywords overview, we showed how you get expanded results just off of the keyword “eye fatigue” by choosing the “Also Ranks for” option.

-Other domains that rank for this keyword also rank for:
+It tells us that domains that rank for "eye fatigue" also rank for:

 - Pink eye

 - Eye twitching

 You'd want to filter your results, and for good reason.
 These are high-volume short tail keywords, so you probably think of these two things:

 - This must come from nearly untouchable domain like WebMd.com